emrdgrmnci/Drop/README.md

 Purpose of the project
 ======================

-Todo apllication implemented with VIP(Clean Swift) pattern.
+Todo application implemented with VIP(Clean Swift) pattern.

 Screen
 ======================